SESARLab/mfh-dl-performace-testing/thesis.md

 ## 2. Big Data technologies

 We live in the age of data: mobile phones, smart devices, sensors, social networks, etc., all concur in a scenario where all information is digital and needs to be processed, stored and analyzed.
 According to statistics, a person produces 1.7 MB of data per second [11]; globally, 44 zettabytes of data are generated daily.
-Based on research [12] led by Seagate and IDC, the amount of global data will reach 175 zettabytes by the end of 2025.
+Furthermore, based on research [12] led by Seagate and IDC, the amount of global data will reach 175 zettabytes by the end of 2025.
 This exponential explosion of data generation directly impacts organizations facing the challenge of managing a massive amount of data, coming from multiple sources at an ever-increasing rate; days are gone when a single database serves as the primary source of truth for an entire business.
 That is where new Big Data technologies can make the difference in how organizations make business decisions based on their data to stay competitive.

 Big Data is a universal term [13] that refers to data that is "too big, too fast, or too hard" [14] to be processed or analyzed by traditional methods or technologies.
 To be so considered, Big Data is characterized by the "three Vs", a concept formulated by Doug Laney from Meta (now Gartner) in 2001 [15]: *Volume*, *Velocity*, *Variety*.